magic-network/magic-docs/docs/magic-agent/provider/gateway/quick-start/client-connection.md

 ## Client-cli in testing mode

-TODO: add client-cli method of testing a specific ssid.
+Coming Soon: add client-cli method of testing a specific ssid.